KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 CrackMe #1 - DRAFT

-The main goal of this CrackMe is to get the success message by validating a license key from a file.
+The main goal of this CrackMe is to get the success message by either validating a license key from a file or patching the execution flow of the program.

 ##### Tl;dr: